 It is important to understand that all biological and environmental testing have limitations.
 One cannot ascertain all necessary data simply by looking at a quantitative test score.
 Human physiology and cell biology is a moving picture.
 Test scores are akin to photographs taken at various moments in time.
 With CIRS and toxin exposure, there is so much happening outside of the realm of the blood and the cells, that simply looking at blood or urine specimens does not provide a complete picture.
 Even in the case of diagnostic imaging like volumetric MRI, we are left with looking at the effects of illness, and cannot adequately understand certain factors like regulation physiology (how physiological systems and organs communicate) or connective tissue effects on cell regulation and network physiology.

-At best we can hope that the biomarkers chosen can provide a better sense of understanding as to the direction of treatment, and at the very least to establish that a chronic inflammatory response is occurring.
+At best we can hope that the biomarkers chosen can provide a better sense of understanding the direction of therapy, and at the very least to establish that an inflammatory response is occurring.

 - Has there been water damage in the building?